Jacobuxdesignproject/PreemAPI-/README.md

 Personal Brand: Build meaningful connections in the tech space, grow my network, and share my learning journey.

 🚀 Fun Facts About Me
 I’m using coding games to sharpen my problem-solving and typing skills (Typing of the Dead, anyone?).
-I plan to give back by helping others avoid falling for snake-oil "tech gurus" and sharing practical advice on building their own path.
 You might catch me learning guitar between coding sessions—life’s all about balance! 🎸

 ## 🌐 Socials: